Contents

 default themes do (although many of those names are hardcoded).
 Inheriting from

-) is heavily recommended, but not strictly
+at least base (or base-jinja) is heavily recommended, but not strictly

 required (unless you want to share it on the Themes Index).